-This is dangerous for obvious reasons, but really helps to produce quality data on cars and car accidents.
+This is dangerous for obvious reasons but really helps to produce quality data on cars and car accidents.

-Please practice a few Combination missions at 20 or 30 meters before attempting the 5 meter flight.
+Please practice a few Combination missions at 20 or 30 meters before attempting the 5-meter flight.

 *Pro Tip – If your android device has GPS – then you are the blue dot.
 If the object you want to map does not show up in the imagery, then walk to the center of your mission and move the green dot to the blue dot.
-Use the location of your android device to set the center of your combination mission.
+Use the location of your Android device to set the center of your combination mission.

-See this video for more detail.
+See this video for more details.